YS-jack/Runelingual-Transcripts/README.md

 Welcome to the RuneLingual Transcripts project.
 This project contains the source files for the RuneLingual translation plugin's transcripts.

+## Updating the Transcript
+Read [update_english_transcript's README file](./updater/update_english_transcript/readme.md) for updating the English transcript.

+Read [updater's README file](./updater/README.md) for updating the non-English transcripts.

+They should be ran in this order to fully update everything.

 ## What this repository is for
 You might be wondering why transcripts aren't just included in the plugin itself as resources.
 That's because RuneLite has a limit of 10MiB per plugin, and the total size of the transcripts significantly exceeds this limit.